 Meet the team

 LC works in the Library at King’s, having started as a student.
 Their job involves helping students, staff and NHS partner trust staff make the most of our fantastic Libraries & Collections!
-Lisa hopes to raise awareness of asexuality and intersectionality through their position on the committee, as well as keeping you up to date with the latest news via our social media channels.
-Outside of work, Lisa is a diehard Harry Potter fan, and enjoys ballet and rock climbing.
+LC hopes to raise awareness of asexuality and intersectionality through their position on the committee, as well as keeping you up to date with the latest news via our social media channels.
+Outside of work, LC is a diehard Harry Potter fan, and enjoys ballet and rock climbing.

 Dan identifies as non-binary and uses they/them pronouns.
 They work as a Lecturer in Chemistry Education, where alongside the day-to-day delivery of lectures and labs, develops creative and innovative teaching methods to better engage our students.
 Dan joined the committee to help develop the LGBTQ+ community at King’s, particularly through planning social events, and also to increase awareness and action on issues faced by trans and non-binary members of staff.